-T’was the night before Christmas and all through the library was quite until Tom and Huck wander from their book seeking a new adventure!
+T’was the night before Christmas and all through the library it was quiet, until Tom and Huck wander from their book seeking a new adventure!
 Opening the cover of “Alice in Wonderland,” the boys are shocked by a rabbit hopping out, quickly followed by Alice.
 Trying to catch the rabbit leads to more books being knocked open, and they are soon joined by Dorothy Gale from “The Wizard of Oz,” St. Nicholas from “’T’was the Night Before Christmas,” Mrs. March from “Little Women” and old Scrooge with Marley from “A Christmas Carol.”
 The confused characters try to make sense of where they are, what they are missing, and the meaning of Christmas.
 Unfortunately, no one can agree.
 Finally, the Angel Gabriel joins the group and teaches them all the true meaning of Christmas and how the holiday is based on God’s love and His story of redemption.
 Enlightened and transformed, the characters return to their books.
 An optional Nativity scene creates a blessed ending.

 What inspired you to write this play?